 - Remove the air out and seal completely.

 - Place a heavy object on top of the cucumbers and refrigerate it for 1-2 hours.
 Here I sandwiched the Ziploc bag with two plates and then put the mortar on top.
 I recommend 3 hours at most otherwise it gets too salty.
 Check the level of saltiness according to your preference.
 Serve and enjoy.
+You can keep in the fridge for 2-3 days.

 Equipment you will need: